 What are WERTH Values?

 If you’re playing in a roto league, you may notice that these cheatsheets have a WERTH value for each player.
-These are essentially z-scores in each roto category based on your league setting, which shows you how far above or below average each player is in comparison to the replacement level for your league.
+These values essentially show you how far above or below average a player is in comparison to the replacement level for your league.
 A positive WERTH value in a category for a player means that they will perform better than the replacement level in that category for you.
 This is all dependent on your league settings but that is where the cheatsheets show their power by doing all of the calculations for you.
+For the data-minded folks, the WERTH values are combined z-scores for the chosen roto categories.

 If you play in a rotisserie league or a H2H categories league, you’ll want to download one of the roto cheatsheets below.
-You can choose the draft version if you have a typical fantasy draft for your league and that is found by clicking on the button below.
+You can choose the draft version if you have a typical fantasy draft for your league, as opposed to an auction format.
+Punch the image below to download the draft sheet in that case.
+If this opens up in any web-based spreadsheet app, it will not work in that.
+You need to download this sheet and open it in Microsoft Excel.

 If your roto league conducts an auction instead of a straight draft, you can download the auction version below.